keithito/tacotron/README.md

   * [TCMalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html) seems to improve
     training speed and avoids occasional slowdowns seen with the default allocator.
 You can enable it by installing it and setting `LD_PRELOAD=/usr/lib/libtcmalloc.so`.
+With TCMalloc, you can get around 1.1 sec/step on a GTX 1080Ti.

   * You can train with [CMUDict](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) by downloading the dictionary to ~/tacotron/training and then passing the flag `--hparams="use_cmudict=True"` to